luismmontilla/academic-kickstart/content/publication/lopez-hernanez_et_al_2019/index.md

 #   Otherwise, set `slides: ""`.
 slides: ""
 ---
-Presented at the 37th scientific meeting of the Association of Marine Laboratories of the Caribbean (Willemstad, Curaçao, 2015).
+Presented at the 39th scientific meeting of the Association of Marine Laboratories of the Caribbean (Punta Cana, Dominican Republic, 2019).